-Students are asked to report in weeks 6 and 7 of term.
+You are asked to report in weeks 6 and 7 of term.
 Once you have completed your sections of the online form, it will be visible to your tutors and to your College Advisor.
-These GSR reports proved a shared channel for recording and reflecting on your progress, and for identifying areas where further work is required.
+These GSR reports provides a shared channel for recording and reflecting on your progress, and for identifying areas where further work is required.

-Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with the Course Convenors, with whom the overall responsibility for monitoring and reporting on student progress..
+Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with one of the course convenor, who have overall responsibility for monitoring and reporting on student progress.
 Do not wait for the end-of-term supervision reporting process.

-If you have any questions or concerns that are not of an academic nature, please email the course administration as and when you need.
+If you have any questions or concerns that are not of an academic nature, please contact your College or email the course administration.

-4.2 Opportunities for skills training and development and to engage in the Humanities Division's research community
+5.2 Opportunities for skills training and development and to engage in the Humanities Division's research community

 There are a number of services and programmes across the University that provide support in developing yourself both personally and professionally.
-These opportunities complement the development opportunities provided through your own activities - within and beyond your research - and those provided within the degree programme.
+These opportunities complement the development opportunities provided through your own activities - within and beyond your research - and those provided by your course.